ethansilvas/basic-git-branching/README.md

 2. Checkout main with `git checkout main`
 3. Update your main with `git pull`
 4. Go back to your branch with `git checkout your-branch-name`
-5. Update your branch with the latest version of main with `git rebase main`
+5. Update your branch with the latest version of main with `git rebase main`.
+This is basically the same thing as "merging", the terms are used interchangeably in this doc but there are [differences](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

     IF YOUR BRANCH HAS A REMOTE VERSION (you did step 4 first): Now that your branch has been rebased with main, you'll have to update the remote version of your branch to reflect that by doing another `git push origin your-branch-name`